-Note: Upon completion of the installation the various tension bays shall not be more than 90% of their full extent so as to allow for further adjustment.
+Note: Upon completion, the tension bays shall not be more than 90% (40mm gap) of their full extent so as to allow for further adjustment.
+There should also be a min 40mm exposed thread beyond each nut.

 Table 3: Construction Tolerances